vagabondHustler/subsearch/README.md

 Download subtitles for movies and tv-series, automatically for well known scene groups with two easy mouse clicks inside the directory containing the video file, if there is no video file inside the directory, the directory name will be used as a search parameter.

-This can be useful if the video file is compressed inside a rar/zip archive or if the video file is of a unusual extension type not implement in the code.

 Made mainly to learn python and git, by doing.
 There are probably better repositories out there that grab subtitles automatically from the web.
 But feel free to check this one out if you want to.
-The average run time is around 1 second, a little bit longer for TV-Series due to the high amount of titles, season episode to go trough, but not by much if you are searching with a [supported](#lsupport) language.
+The average run time is around 1 second, a little bit longer for TV-Series due to the high amount of titles.

 ## Preview <a name = "preview"></a>